edwinb/Idris2-boot/docs/updates/updates.rst

     info : {n : _} -> Vect n a -> (Vect n a, Nat)
     info xs
         = case xs of
-               [] => ([], n)
+               [] => (xs, n)
                (y :: ys) => (xs, n)

 Record updates
 --------------

-Dependent record updates work, provided that as all relevant fields are updated at the same time.
-Dependent record update is implemented via ``case`` blocks rather than by generating a specific update function for each field as in Idris 1, so you will no longer get mystifying errors when trying to update dependent records!
+Dependent record updates work, provided that all relevant fields are updated at the same time.
+Dependent record update is implemented via dependent ``case`` blocks rather than by generating a specific update function for each field as in Idris 1, so you will no longer get mystifying errors when trying to update dependent records!

 For example, we can wrap a vector in a record, with an explicit length